How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Compare the three photographs taken from different distances with 50 mm focal length.

-(Info for photography enthusiasts: All example photos were shot with a camera that has an APS-C crop sensor.)
+(Info for photography enthusiasts: All example photos were shot with a camera with an APS-C crop sensor.)

 The photos are cropped so that the subject is the same size in all photographs.

-Out of these three photos, the subject has the best smile in the second one.
+The subject’s smile is the best in the second photo of these three.
 Nevertheless, try to look past the facial expression when judging the distortion!

 Example Photos with a 17 mm Lens